Gliptal/idasen-cli/README.md

 - Download the [latest release](https://github.com/gliptal/idasen-cli/releases/latest).
 - Unzip the package.

-The following step isn't required, but *strongly* reccomended:

 - Create a Python virtual environment in `idasen-cli`'s directory:

     `python -m venv .venv`

 ## CONFIGURE

-- Pair to your desk via Bluetooth.
+- Pair your PC to your desk via Bluetooth.

 - Configure for Windows Terminal: